 - The reserve closes at sunset

-- Dress in Layers because it does get cooler near the ocean
+- Dress in layers because it does get cooler near the ocean

-- The museum is located in the main Reserve off Torrey Pines Road; there are nature walks at 10am and 2pm on weekends and holidays
+- The museum is located in the main reserve off Torrey Pines Road; there are nature walks at 10am and 2pm on weekends and holidays

 Torrey Pines State Natural Reserve is by far one of the most popular places to check out.
 It is in fact considered one of the top 150 hot spots to visit in all of California.
-With an incredible array of over 350 species and rarest of all pine trees growing here, it’s no wonder people from all over come here to check it out.
+With an incredible array of over 350 species and rarest of all pine trees growing here, it’s no wonder people from all over come to check it out.

 Many people definitely consider it one of the top beaches to see.
 If you love beach hiking then definitely do not hesitate to come here.
-Torrey Pines State Natural Reserve is made of rugged bluffs and crazy looking ravines.
+Torrey Pines State Natural Reserve is made of rugged bluffs and neat looking ravines.

 This coastal reserve is followed by smooth hiking paths and unbelievable views of the pacific coast.
 If you enjoy catching some fresh air and some exercise then definitely make this your go-to place.

 You can enjoy a number of spectacular views and even on a clear day see Channel Islands which are about 70miles away!